avivharuzi/angular-ngrx-todo/README.md

-# angular-ngrx-todo
+# Angular NgRx Todo

-Todo application using Angular with NgRx
+Todo application using Angular with NgRx.